LouisJS/EventReadR/README.md

 # EventReadr
-Small clients listing the most recent activities on Github
+Small clients listing the most recent activities on Github using React / Redux

 # Install Process
 - clone the repository to your local machine ( git clone https://github.com/LouisJS/EventReadr.git )